Word Gems

 one person who understands

 We might glance up at the starry night, the Milky Way ablaze; or we might step into a winter wonderland of freshly fallen snow; or maybe experience that April morning with the first sweet scent of spring.
-In those times, and also in ordinary times, we might say to ourselves, especially if we are missing someone, “Oh, how I wish I could save this moment and communicate it!
+In those times, and also at ordinary times, we might say to ourselves, especially if we are missing someone, “Oh, how I wish I could save this moment and communicate it!
 How I wish I could convey to my lost friend what I am feeling right now!
 Oh, how I wish I could share it!”

-However, among this privy council of intimates, there will be one -- one only -- who will know you to the utmost, will know you as you know yourself: you will become her, and she will become you.
+However, among this privy council of intimates, there will be one -- one only -- who will know you to the utmost, know you as you know yourself: you will become her, and she will become you.

 In this marvel of utimate-reality interconnectedness, we finally discover our "reason to stay alive for."